-3.3 C++complib
+$C++complib$

 C++complib is a class library that contains generalpurpose classes, such as containers, string management classes, file management classes, etc. The C++complib library was developed when no standard libraries, such as STL [5], were available on the market.
-The main purpose of having this library was to improve the efficiency and the quality, and to get the uniform usage of the basic functions.
-The $c++complib$ library is reused whenever possible even in cases where similar services are supported by a specific platform or development package.
-The library was ported to several platforms, and in some cases the implementation part had small variations.
-The declaration part is the same on all platforms.
+The main purpose of this library was to improve the efficiency and quality, and promote the uniform usage of the basic functions.